NVIDIA/NVTX/README.md

 Normally, this program waits for 6 seconds, and does nothing else.

-Launch it from **NVIDIA Nsight Systems**, and you'll see this execution on a timeline:
+Launch it from [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems), and you'll see this execution on a timeline:

 ![alt text](https://raw.githubusercontent.com/jrhemstad/nvtx_wrappers/master/docs/example_range.png "Example NVTX Ranges in Nsight Systems")